Search This Blog

 When I was younger, my Grandparents on my Mother's side lived in Lakeland, Florida.
 We'd fly down once or twice a year and visit them, and while we were there, we'd spend a day or two at Disney World before flying home.
 I have very fond memories of our annual trips to Disney, and I'm fortunate that I've been to the Disney parks so many times.
 When I saw HappyWorldLand I knew right away they were spoofing Disney World, and it made me enjoy the movie all the more.

-I can easily say I enjoy the entire movie, but I truly enjoy the road trip to HappyWorldLand much more than the rest.
+I can easily say I enjoyed the entire movie, but I truly enjoyed the road trip to HappyWorldLand much more than the rest.

 The movie begins just as school lets out for the summer and Plucky follows Hamton home.
 Being the jerk he is, Plucky tells Hamton that if he asks politely, he'll consider letting Hamton spend the summer with him.
 Hamton says he can't because his parents are taking him to HappyWorldLand.
 Plucky goes bananas and asks if he really is "going to the Happiest Place in the Hemisphere, where you go on all the rides till you barf, fun for kids of all ages...
 HAPPYWORLDLAND!?"

 Determined to not be left behind, Plucky follows.
-Dressed as a construction worker he puts up barricades in the road, but the Pig Family is more excited the car's odometer is about to cross into 100,000 miles and drives right through them.
+Dressed as a construction worker, he puts up barricades in the road, but the Pig Family is more excited.
+The car's odometer is about to cross 100,000 miles, and he drives right through them.
 Wade runs over Plucky while he's too busy humming "Pop Goes the Weasel" and filming the odometer.
 When he realizes the cap was still on the lens, he backs up (over Plucky) and re-film the odometer crossing into 100,000 miles, again running over Plucky.
 Plucky finally succeeds when he rolls up his "leg" and reveals a lingerie-clad woman's leg, and Wade locks the brakes up to stop for it.
 Hamton begs his parents to let Plucky join them until Wade relents.
 Plucky happily slides into the back seat between Hamton and the odiferous Uncle Stinky.

 I always thought it was a little weird that Plucky would just go on a seemingly months-long vacation with his friend's family without even telling or asking his parents, but I guess it's a cartoon, right?